kretep/cesium-travelmap/README.md

 Execute the preprocessing script:
 ```
-python3 gpx2czml.py
+python3 gpx2czml.py key
 ```
-This will merge all track and photo information into one CZML file (DATA_DIR/combined.czml) that can be visualized.
+This will merge all track and photo information into one CZML file (DATA_DIR/KEY_DIR/combined.czml) that can be visualized.

 ## Run the visualizer